huang-lab-guelph/intro-to-python/README.md

 pip install -r requirements.txt
 ```

 We are now ready.
-From the notebook we can run
+From the terminal we can run

 ```text
 jupyter notebook
 ```

+and go to the sessions folder